nakerin7588/RoboticsDev/README.md

 Optional key are `q/z` : for increase/decrease max speeds by 10%

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Features

-This section explains what this or those features do in this project.
+How to launch this project.

 1.  **Show workspace of the robot**